AdobeDocs/campaign-standard.en/help/reporting/using/about-dynamic-reports.md

 * **[!UICONTROL Ask me later]**: By clicking Ask me later, the window will stop showing for 24 hours.
 * **[!UICONTROL Accept]**: By accepting this agreement, you authorize Adobe Campaign to collect your customers' Personal identification information and to transfer them to the reporting or data center.
 * **[!UICONTROL Decline]**: By declining the agreement, the profile dimensions will not appear in your reports and your customers' Personal identification information will not be collected or sent.
+Note that in this case externalID will still be collected and used to identify end-users.

 The table below displays what happens after accepting with this agreement depending on your region.